-I didn’t expect to break into tears at the purse museum in Little Rock, Arkansas.
+I felt so ridiculous.
+I was standing in a museum in Little Rock, Arkansas and I was fighting back tears.
 But sure enough, tears welled up in my eyes as I stopped at one bright display case.
 There it was — identical to the red pocketbook that my Grandma Eastman last carried, shiny vinyl with a sturdy gold clasp and a proper, but equally sturdy handle.